-Here’s what we know about ‘The White Lotus’ season two
+'The White Lotus' finished filming last month near Rome

 While it was originally intended as a miniseries, critical acclaim and high ratings have compelled HBO to continue the concept with a (mostly) fresh ensemble cast.
 With a whole new set of characters and another idyllic location to mangle, here’s what the next season of The White Lotus has in store beyond the infamous Pineapple Suite.

-The White Lotus was renewed for a second season in August 2021 before the season one finale aired.
-Creator Mike White, who served as writer, director and executive producer on the first season, also confirmed his return for the second outing.

-At the time, Francesca Orsi, EVP programming at HBO, said: “Mike has once again delivered a quintessential HBO show, and it’s the talk of the town.
-We were thrilled to hear where he wanted to go next, after closing this epic chapter in Hawaii, and can’t wait to keep following him wherever he takes us.”
+- Season two recently finished filming at Italy’s Lumina Studios, north of Rome – release date yet to be confirmed

-What is the location and who is new to the cast for season two?
+What is the location and who is new to the cast for The White Lotus season two?

 We’re heading to Italy